-CMUCL supports two floating point formats: single-float and double-float.
-These are implemented with IEEE single and double float arithmetic, respectively. short-float is a synonym for single-float, and long-float is a synonym for double-float.
-The initial value of \read-default-float-format\ is single-float.
+CMUCL supports three floating point formats: single-float, double-float and double-double-float.
+The first two are implemented with IEEE single and double float arithmetic, respectively.
+The last is an extension; see section 2.1.3, page 9 for more information. short-float is a synonym for single-float, and long-float is a synonym for double-float.
+The initial value of read-default-float-format is single-float.